 Alexis Stoumbelis- Organizational Coordinator

-As Organizational Coordinator, Alexis leads the integration of our political strategy, programs, fundraising, and local chapter organizing.
+As Organizational Coordinator/Executive Director, Alexis leads the integration of our political strategy, programs, fundraising, and local chapter organizing.
 She first traveled to El Salvador as a college student on a medical delegation, where she was inspired by the labor movement’s successful organizing to defeat health care privatization.
 In 2004, while working as a case manager, she started volunteering with CISPES in order to join the fight against the Central America Free Trade Agreement (CAFTA) and has since played many roles, from fundraiser to local organizer to National Office staff.
 She lives in Washington, DC, where she attends All Souls Unitarian church, visits the public libraries, pools and parks as often as possible, and appreciates the growing number of bike lanes criss-crossing the city.

-Samantha Pineda- Program Director
+Samantha Pineda- Program Coordinator

 Yesenia Portillo- East Coast Organizer